 Learn how to manually connect your Apple Watch to an open or password-protected Wi-Fi network when your iPhone isn’t around.

-You almost never have to worry about directly connecting your Apple Watch to a Wi-Fi network.
-This is because as long as you have your iPhone with you, you can connect it to the new Wi-Fi, and your watch piggybacks the connection through the phone.
+You rarely have to worry about connecting your Apple Watch directly to a Wi-Fi network.
+This is because, as long as you have your iPhone with you, you can connect it to the new Wi-Fi, and your watch piggybacks the connection through the phone.

-In other words, when your iPhone and Apple Watch are connected via Bluetooth, your watch can use the Wi-Fi or cellular connection of your iPhone.
+In other words, when your iPhone and Apple Watch are connected via Bluetooth, your watch can use your iPhone’s Wi-Fi or cellular connection to access the Internet.

-However, even if you’re somewhere without your iPhone, you have the option to directly connect your watch to a Wi-Fi network like a regular smartphone, computer, or TV.
+However, if you’re somewhere without your iPhone, you can connect your watch directly to a Wi-Fi network like any other smartphone, computer, or TV.

 But there are a few things to keep in mind:

-• No Apple Watch can connect to captive Wi-Fi networks found in public spots like hotels, libraries, schools, airports, and such.
+- Apple Watch cannot connect to captive Wi-Fi networks found in public places like hotels, libraries, schools, airports, and so on.
 These Wi-Fi networks load a login or payment page after connection, and that’s not yet supported on the watch (even though it has a hidden web browser).

-3. Wait a few seconds until your Apple Watch has finished scanning nearby Wi-Fi networks, then tap one from the list under the Choose Network heading.
+- Wait a few seconds for your Apple Watch to finish scanning nearby Wi-Fi networks, then tap one from the list under the Choose Network heading.

 Any Wi-Fi networks your iPhone has previously joined continue to be shared with the watch, too.
 Additionally, your watch maintains its own list of known Wi-Fi SSIDs and saved passwords.